Recognize an interjection when you find one.

 Ugh!
 I cannot believe we are eating leftover vegan burritos for a third night.

 Yowza!
-That's an astrophysicist dancing in the hallway!
+An astrophysicist is dancing in the hallway!

 Huh?
 You want me—the person with a D average—to help with your calculus homework?

 Oh, really?
-You killed a rattlesnake with a salad fork?
+You killed a rattlesnake with that plastic salad fork?

-Meh, I don't really care that Pluto is no longer a planet.
+Meh, I do not really care that Pluto is no longer a planet.

 Pssst.
 Do you have the answer for number 7?

-Here comes Prof. Phillips.
+Here comes Professor Phillips.
 Uh-oh, did he catch sight of your cheat sheet?